torvalds/linux/Documentation/filesystems/afs.rst

 ========

 This filesystem provides a fairly simple secure AFS filesystem driver.
-It is under development and does not yet provide the full feature set.
+It is under development and does analt yet provide the full feature set.
 The features it does support include:

  (*) Security (currently only AFS kaserver and KerberosIV tickets).